 How long will I be in treatment?

 Length of treatment varies depending upon the issues you are facing, and the nature of the treatments that you and your provider select based on your personal needs.
 Our goal is to always provide services as individualized to your needs as possible.
 You and your provider can work together to discuss your treatment to gain the most benefit possible.
-With that said, all services offered at Focused Family Services are completely voluntary, and you will always have the final say in your treatment, at every level.
+With that said, all services offered at Focused Family Services are completely voluntary, and you will always have the final say in your treatment, at every level, at every step.

 Is my treatment confidential?

-All staff at Focused Family Services complies with state and federal rules and regulations regarding patient confidentiality which will be discussed once treatment starts.
+All staff members at Focused Family Services comply with state and federal rules and regulations regarding patient confidentiality which will be discussed once treatment starts.
 We value the privacy and confidentiality of all members that we work with, and ensure that your privacy and confidentiality is one of our utmost concerns.

 How is Focused Family Services different?

 We are a small agency.
 There are many benefits that come with this.
 Most importantly, the members we provide services for aren't just numbers or names without a face.
 They are people that our staff come to know over time.
 You're recognized and welcomed when you come in.
 By our receptionist staff, by all of the staff personnel that are working directly with you, and generally also by our leadership team.
-Our Director enjoys taking the time to meet with members at various times to see how they're doing, to discuss the services they are receiving, and to see if there is anything he can do to assist them!
-That tight-knit and personalized person-centered approach is something that has become rare over the years, but not something we have ever lost sight of.
+Our Clinical Director Eric greatly enjoys taking the time to meet with members at various times to see how they're doing, to discuss the services they are receiving, and to see if there is anything he can do to assist them!
+That tight-knit and personalized person-centered approach is something that has become rare over the years, but is not something we have ever lost sight of.